DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 ##Data Curation

-Bringing the different notions of *data* and *curation* together we have developed a general defitnion for data curation the University of Illinois' iSchool:
+Bringing the different notions of *data* and *curation* together we have developed a general definition for data curation the University of Illinois' iSchool:

->Data curation is the active and ongoing management of data throughout its entire lifecycle of interest and usefulness to scholarship, including it's reuse in unanticipated contexts (Cragin et al. 2007)
+>Data curation is the active and ongoing management of data throughout its entire lifecycle of interest and usefulness to scholarship, including its reuse in unanticipated contexts (Cragin et al. 2007)

 Building off of this definition, Muñoz and Flanders offer a careful explanation of some of these concepts: